pandit27/temp_college/design_and_analaysis_of_algorithm/sorting_algorithms/README.md

-This folder contains all the sorting algorithms.
+This folder contains the insertion, selection, bubble, quick, merge, counting, radix and heap sort.